 Certifications and Standards

-The UAE’s construction sector is governed by strict regulations, requiring suppliers to meet standards for energy efficiency, fire safety, and structural integrity.
+The Dubai construction sector is governed by strict regulations, requiring suppliers to meet standards for energy efficiency, fire safety, and structural integrity.
 Key certifications include:

 - ISO 9001: Ensures consistent quality in manufacturing processes.